Jarisha: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Jerisheh had a population of 57, all Muslims increasing by the 1931 census to 183, still all Muslims, in a total of 43 houses.

-Since May 1944, Jarisha was part of the municipality of Ramat Gan.
+Since May 1944, Jarisha has been part of the municipality of Ramat Gan.

 In the 1945 statistics it had a population of 190 Muslims, with 555 dunams of land.
-The villagers worked in the service industry, but some also grew fruits and vegetables; in 1944-45 a total of 302 dunums of village land was used for citrus and bananas, and 89 dunums were irrigated or used for orchards.
+The villagers worked in the service industry, but some also grew fruits and vegetables; in 1944–1945 a total of 302 dunums of village land was used for citrus and bananas, and 89 dunums were irrigated or used for orchards.
 3 dunams were classified as built-up areas.

-1948, and after
+1948 and after

 According to the Palestinian historian Walid Khalidi, the state of the village site in 1992 was as follows: "The site has been completely covered over by highways and suburban houses."